Department of Philosophy

 Candidates for the doctoral degree must satisfactorily complete 60 semester hours of graduate work, including six hours of Ph.D. dissertation credit.

 The department offers several nonservice fellowships.
 These include the Graham Kenan Fellowship and the Horace Williams, Mary Taylor Williams, and Bertha Colton Williams Fellowships.
-The department has available teaching assistantships with stipends of $14,000.
-In addition, The Graduate School offers a variety of fellowships and assistantships with stipends up to $18,000 that are open to students in philosophy.
+The department has available teaching assistantships with stipends of over $15,000.
+In addition, The Graduate School offers a variety of fellowships and assistantships with stipends up to $22,000 that are open to students in philosophy.

 The department maintains close relations with the Department of Philosophy at Duke University.
-Graduate students in either institution may register for credit in graduate courses or seminars at the other institution for a nominal fee and without special matriculation.
+Graduate students in either institution may register for credit in graduate courses or seminars at the other institution and may have faculty from either on their dissertation committees.
 Library facilities are available to students at each institution.

 Courses for Graduate and Advanced Undergraduate Students